dflemin3/approxposterior/doc/map.rst

 .. image:: _figures/rosenbrockMAP.png
   :width: 400

-:py:obj:`approxposterior` MAP solution: (0.973, 0.943), -2.553785e-4.
+:py:obj:`approxposterior` MAP solution: (0.973, 0.943), -2.553785e-4 (red point)
+compared to the truth (1,1), 0 (white dashed lines).
-Pretty close to the truth, and better yet, only 50 Rosenbrock function evaluations were used to train the :py:obj:`approxposterior` GP used to estimate the MAP solution.
-For computationally-expensive forward models, this method can be used for efficient approximate Bayesian optimization of functions.
+Our answer is pretty close to the truth, and better yet, :py:obj:`approxposterior` only required 50 Rosenbrock function evaluations to train its GP used to estimate the MAP solution.
+For computationally-expensive forward models, this method can be used for efficient (approximate) Bayesian optimization of functions.